-I have quite a few watches, but only a few earn consistent wrist time, month after month: The A. Lange & Söhne Saxonia Thin, The Jaeger-LeCoultre Reverso Duo and AMVOX1, and my King Seiko Hi-Beat Chronometer.
+I have quite a few watches, but only a few earn consistent wrist time, month after month: The A. Lange & Söhne Saxonia Thin, my Jaeger-LeCoultre Reverso Duo and AMVOX1, and this King Seiko Hi-Beat Chronometer.
 Being a keen Seiko fan, I have collected over a dozen of their watches but the 56KS stands out among my 10-beat Lord Marvel, funky LM’s, modern Premiers, and Guigiaro chronographs.
-What stands out about the King Seiko is its elegant and timeless design and the excellent performance of the 5626 movement.
+What elevates the King Seiko is its elegant and timeless design and the excellent performance of the 5626 movement.

 My King Seiko has a contoured “7040” case reminiscent of the legendary 1967 Grand Seiko “44GS” but perhaps even more attractively rendered.
 Like the 44GS, the 56KS features a beveled ring around the crystal that sits above the sharply-sculpted and polished body and lugs.
 But where the 44GS had move of a cushion-style case, complete with brushed bridge between short lugs, the 56KS has long, elegant lugs that draw attention to the dial rather than the case.